cmhume/eCommerce_Business_Trends/README.md

 - What is the ordering behavior for consumers in each geographical region?
 - What type of products would a company expect to buy more of depending on the season?
 - Analyse reviews and develop predictive model based on the given parameters.

-### Communication Protocol

-* We will coordinate and communicate through Slack and Zoom.
-Our team will meet on Zoom every Monday, Wednesday and Thursday.

 #### Planning Meeting: